 Superior places great emphasis on the wellness of its members.
 A large part of quality health care delivery is treating the whole patient and not just the medical condition.
 Superior encourages providers to provide culturally competent care that aligns with the National Standards on Culturally and Linguistically Appropriate Services (CLAS).
 Superior maintains policies which emphasize the importance of culturally and linguistically competent care to Superior’s membership of all cultures, races, languages, ethnic backgrounds and religions in a manner that recognizes values, affirms and respects the worth of the individual enrollees while protecting and preserving the dignity of each member.
 Sensitivity to differing cultural influences, beliefs and backgrounds, can improve a provider’s relationship with patients and, in the long run, the health and wellness of the patients themselves.

 Superior requires that providers and practitioners cooperate with all QI activities, as well as allow the use of provider and/or practitioner performance data, to ensure the success of the QAPI Program.
-If you are interested in learning more about the QAPI Program, please contact Superior at 1-800-218-7453 and ask to speak with the Quality Improvement Department.
+If you are interested in learning more about the QAPI Program, please contact your Superior HealthPlan Accounnt Manager for guidance on how you can participate, or how to learn more about the QI Department.